 In order to facilitate rapid prototyping, the robot frame is based on a 2040 V-Slot profile which was cut to 250mm and where all components mount on.
-Design-wise the most involved component is the motor, encoder and wheel mount, which secures all motion components on the profile with minimal screws being required.
-In addition, custom plastic mounts were designed for mounting the Raspberry Pi, ODrive and IMU on the profile.
+Design-wise the most involved component is the motor, encoder and wheel mount, which secures all motion components on the profile with minimal screws.
+I designedcCustom plastic mounts for mounting the Raspberry Pi, ODrive and IMU on the profile.
 Finally, I mounted wires and the BEC using either velcro straps or zip ties.

 Software & Control

 The Raspberry Pi executes an MPC controller at a rate of 200Hz, and generates current commands which it then sends to the ODrive through the UART port and a custom binary protocol.
 The ODrive runs a custom firmware that decodes the commands and sends motor position information as a response.
 The IMU connects through the SPI port on the Raspberry.
 The Raspberry gets both gyroscope and accelerometer values and performs simple fusion using a complementary filter.

 The robot control software is in C++ using the MPC framework of the dlib library.
 The state-space equations are derived from this Matlab tutorial website, which presents a very detailed overview of the inverted pendulum modeling and the transfer function derivation.
 The parameters for the robot model and the MPC controller have been experimentally determined, and for that reason some of the parameters may in fact be inaccurate.

 200Hz is often a challenge for the Pi, and in extreme cases the MPC may not converge within the timeframe.
 Even though the model is not optimized, this still demonstrates the computational requirements of MPC.
 It also justifies the increased research interest in MPC as computational power becomes available.

 The control software for the inverted pendulum robot will be available as an open source project on Github in the near future.